linode/docs/docs/tools-reference/tools/download-resources-from-the-command-line-with-wget.md

 title: Download Resources from the Command Line with wget
 ---

+## What is wget?

 `wget` is a command line utility that retrieves files from the internet and saves them to the local file system.
-Any file accessible over HTTP or FTP can be downloaded with `wget`. `wget` provides a number of options to allow users to configure how resources are downloaded and saved.
+Any file accessible over HTTP or FTP can be downloaded with `wget`. `wget` provides a number of options to allow users to configure how files are downloaded and saved.
 It also features a recursive download function which allows you to download a set of linked resources for offline use.

-## Using wget
+## Use wget

 The `wget` command uses the following basic syntax: